-Firstly, before discussing the cost of studying, you need to prove that you can afford the cost to study in the UK as we have already indicated in the application for British universities’ article.
+Firstly, before discussing the living cost for a student in the UK, you need to prove that you can afford the cost to study in the UK.
+We have already talked about that in our article about the application procedure to British universities.

 Indeed, Tuition are, those that you pay for educated-related experiences.
-Sometimes they count as additional charges that you must pay in order to enroll in courses.
+They sometimes count as additional charges that you must pay in order to enroll in courses.

-These numbers might seem exaggerated, but if we divide them by only 4 years of undergraduate study and only one year of postgraduate studies than it seems more reasonable.
+These numbers might seem exaggerated, but if we divide them by only 4 years of undergraduate study and only one year of postgraduate studies then it seems more reasonable.

 For this reason, the cost might be somewhat close to the costs of study in your country, knowing that enrolling a British education is an advantage that opens up many horizons and jobs opportunities.